LegacyModdingMC/UniMixins/README.md

 ### Build flags
 * `-PmixinSource`: sets the mixin flavor that should be used to build the Mixin module.
 Can be set to `spongepowered`, `fabric`, `gasstation`, `gtnh` and `unimix`.
 * `-Plocal`: use the locally built version of `unimix` when building the Mixin module.
+    * Invoke `./gradlew publishToMavenLocal` in the UniMix repo first to install a local build.

 ### Roadmap